MicrosoftDocs/customer-insights/ci-docs/data/private-link.md

 #### Why are we doing this?

-Managed identities for Azure resources is the new recommended way to connect to Azure resources behind a firewall using a restricted service principal that can only be used between two designated endpoints.
+Managed identities for Azure resources is the recommended way to connect to Azure resources behind a firewall using a restricted service principal that can only be used between two designated endpoints.
 The credentials for the service principal can't be exported or viewed.

 #### Where can I learn more about managed identities for Azure resources?